Vikaspandey7/Quip-App/README.md

 ## Usage
 Once installed and configured, users can access the quiz app from their Salesforce interface.
 Follow these steps to use the quiz app:

--Navigate to the Lightning page or app where you added the QuizApp component. <br>
+- Navigate to the Lightning page or app where you added the QuizApp component.
--Answer each of the three quiz questions by selecting the correct option.<br>
+- Answer each of the three quiz questions by selecting the correct option.
--Click the "Submit" button to submit your answers.<br>
+- Click the "Submit" button to submit your answers.
--View your results to see how many questions you answered correctly.
+- View your results to see how many questions you answered correctly.

 ## Contributing
 Contributions are welcome!
 If you'd like to improve this quiz app or add new features, feel free to fork this repository, make your changes, and submit a pull request.